DA0-DA0/dao-contracts/contracts/proposal/cwd-proposal-single/README.md

 executed by the core module upon the proposal being passed and executed.

+Votes can be cast for as long as the proposal is not expired.
+In cases where the proposal is no longer being evaluated (e.g. met the quorum and been rejected), this allows voters to reflect their opinion even though it has no effect on the final proposal's status.

 For more information about how these modules fit together see [this](https://github.com/DA0-DA0/dao-contracts/wiki/DAO-DAO-v1-Contracts-Design) wiki page.